-- 1. Active/Standby general availability on June 30 - 2.
-Active/Query statement of direction - 3. ... - A configuration is specified on an application basis - An application is the aggregation of these components - Software: applications (e.g., COBOL program) and the middleware runtime environment (e.g., CICS region & DB2 subsystem) - Data: related set of objects that must preserve transactional consistency and optionally referential integrity constraints (e.g., DB2 Tables) - Network connectivity: one or more TCP/IP addresses & ports (e.g., 10.10.10.1:80)
+- 1. Active/Standby GAed June 30, 2011 - 2.
+Active/Query statement of direction

+- A configuration is specified on an application basis - An application is the aggregation of these components - Software: applications (e.g., COBOL program) and the middleware runtime environment (e.g., CICS region & DB2 subsystem) - Data: related set of objects that must preserve transactional consistency and optionally referential integrity constraints (e.g., DB2 Tables) - Network connectivity: one or more TCP/IP addresses & ports (e.g., 10.10.10.1:80)